LMAX-Exchange/puppet-networking-example/README.md

 **NOTE:** Ignore the `$::networking` parameters for now, I'll get into that in the [Abstraction](#abstraction) section.

-We only need to supply two pieces of information to the `simple_bond` Defined Type; the bonding slaves and the fourth octet of the IP address.
+We only need to supply two pieces of information to the `networking::simple_bond` Defined Type; the bonding slaves and the fourth octet of the IP address.
 We will rely on Puppet's Automatic Parameter Lookup feature to get this data from Hiera.
 The node's Hiera will contain these keys to pass parameters to `profile::application_network`: